Digging Up Dinner

 We grew a nice little stand of Helianthus in a plot that was once a shade garden until rendered treeless by a freak wind storm.
 Those plants topped out around ten feet tall and provided beautiful yellow blooms for our vases all summer long.
 Then came fall, then winter, and luckily our gardeners remembered the sunflowers had one more gift to give.

 So in early February, they went out and dug up the stalks for their tubers, picking out the largest for the kitchen and returning the rest to the garden.
-It’s not necessary to wait as long as we did, but it is best to let a few frosts go by.
+You don’t have to wait as long as we did, but you should let a few frosts go by.
 In fact, David says the tubers can be left in the ground all winter and harvested as needed, and will eventually re-sprout as spring returns.

 When we surveyed our gardener friends about the plant, a few told us they eat the tubers, sometimes pickled and sometimes in a pan roast, while at least one grows it exclusively for the flowers.
 If you’d like to try growing Helianthus, consider David’s suggestion to plant it adjacent to the garden, in a spot you don’t necessarily want to cultivate all the time, and to support the spindly stalks with bamboo.